shoui520/shoui520.github.io/docs/yomicss.md

 !!! info "This is an optional tutorial."
-    If you want to setup Yomichan, you can find that [here](/yomichan)
+    If you want to setup Yomichan, you can find that [here](/yomichan) !!! info "Yomichan Update"
+    Yomichan has been updated and since changed old classes and added new ones.
+I can't be bothered to keep up with the Yomichan developers' design decisions so I will not update this guide.
+Go figure.

 The appearance of the Yomichan pop-up window can be modified with custom [CSS](https://en.wikipedia.org/wiki/CSS) found in the settings.